farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Flexible-Behavior.md

 That is they require method of specific names, parameters, and return types.
 They are also open for anyone to derive and supply a new implementation.

 Unlike objects, interfaces are abstract.
 You cannot directly create instance of them.
-Derivatives do not need to worry about state or existing behavior when deriving from an interface.
+Derivatives do not need to worry about parent state or existing behavior when deriving from an interface.
+Implementation state can still be an issue.

 ## Dependency Inversion